Abdulelah01/EUREKA/AudienceProfile/AudienceProfile.md

 #### Target Community

-* The pollinators are considered as the important factor for the maintanence of healthy ecosystem, therfore we could say
+* The pollinators are considered as the important factor for the maintenance of healthy ecosystem, therefore we could say
-    * Specific target as Pollinators
+    * A specific target community are Pollinators
-    * General target as Ecosystem
+    * General target community is the Ecosystem

  #### Technical Skills